plyfe/plyfe-widgets-bootstrap/README.md

 - `settings`: Exposes the settings object
 - `createWidgets`: Creates all cards found by the `Plyfe.settings.selector`
 - `createWidget`: Create one widget manually by passing in the HTML element (e.g. `Plyfe.createWidget(document.getElementById('custom-widget'));`).
-- `logIn`: Complete the single signon process by authenticating the `authToken`.
 - `onCardStart`: Callback function that is called with `card` and `user` objects each time a user first interacts with a card.
 - `onCardComple`: Callback function that is called with `card` and `user` objects each time a user completes a card.